owagner/hm2mqtt/README.md

   - converted to Gradle build
 * 0.3 - 2015/01/06 - owagner
   - ensure numeric values are not sent as strings
+  - when hm.localhost is specified, do not call InetAddress.getLocalHost(), as this fails when running directly on the CCU2 and the configured DNS resolver doesn't known the fixed hostname "homematic-ccu2"